SteveHarrison82/bpmn2camel/README.md

 Summary :

 a.
-CAMUNDA-UI-Modeler -----> BPMN-XML  (Sample files for end-user to geneate)
+CAMUNDA-UI-Modeler -----> BPMN-XML  (Sample files for end-user to generate)

 b.
 BPMN-XML ---------------> USING PYTHON API -----> CAMEL-DSL_XML  (Covered in this repository)